- Internal Service Provider

 It is common for organizations to prefer multiple external service providers.
 It is prudent not to put all their eggs into a single basket and spread the services they seek across multiple service providers.

-General norm is to have infrastructure with one or two service providers, network with a service provider and applications with multiple service providers.
+General norm is to have the infrastructure with one or two service providers, network with a service provider and applications with multiple service providers.
 This helps customers keep a good handle on all its service providers as the competition between the service providers will prove beneficial.
 If there is a single service provider, it is possible that the service provider gets into an unshakable position and could very well dictate terms.